luksta1/baristamatic-react/README.md

 <br />
 #### Run Instructions

-cd into the correct folder: `baristamatic-react` in a terminal window
+Down load and navigate to the correct folder: `baristamatic-react` in a terminal window or you can also clone this repository to your computer by pasting
+`git clone https://github.com/luksta1/baristamatic-react` in a terminal window

 .
 Once that is done, please follow these steps:
 - `npm install --save` or `yarn install` (this will install the dependencies)